 Why London to Romania by Car?

-We had to get our car, she’s called Sexy after the TARDIS, from London to our current home base in Romania.
+We have to get our car, she’s called Sexy after the TARDIS, from London to our current home base in Romania and back.
+Flying is cheaper by a very long way, but our car has to get from England to Romania, by road, annually.

-We need a 4×4 out there, something to cope with dirt tracks and snow, we also need a tray-back to transport heavy goods and building materials, so that’s what we have.
+We need a 4×4 in Romania, something to cope with dirt tracks and snow, we also need a tray-back to transport heavy goods and building materials, so that’s what we use.
 She’s beautiful and we love her.
-She drives well, we’ve had no problems crossing Europe on autobahns and motorways, her only vice is a reluctance to start when she’s hot.
-We can find ways around that.
+She mostly drives well crossing Europe on autobahns and motorways but one year she broke down time after time in the summer heat.
+Make sure your vehicle is performing well before setting off on a journey like this.

 Day 1 London to Brussels 1 night